3imaad86/CNN_randRNN/more_info.md

 ```
 If the features are already saved (with the `--save-features 1`), it is possible to load them without the need for run the whole pipeline again by setting this parameter to `1`.<br/>

 There is one other parameter `--trial`.
 This is a control param for multiple runs.
 It could be used for multiple runs to evaluate different parameters in a controlled way.

+Another parameter `--svm-max-iter` sets the maximum iteration count for the linear SVM classifier (default `5000`).

 #### Run Individual Steps